 Health advice overload: What should we believe?

-This is a world with easy access to a huge amount of information.
+We live in a world with easy access to a huge amount of information.
 Just about everything you could possibly want to know is available at the touch of a button, from what to eat or how much exercise to do, to the best way to raise a child, where to invest your money or who to vote for.

 You want to make informed decisions and you’ve never had more information at your fingertips.
 Trouble is, it can actually make life really confusing.